kayallday/url-shortener-leeloo/README.md

 ## Pre-requisites

-_Or highly effective tools that were used to during the creation of this app that I thought you should definitely have._
+_Or highly effective tools that were used to during the creation of this app that I thought you should deefinitely have._

 It is _HIGHLY_ recommended (no seriously just do it okay?) you have the following installed prior to beginning the Installation steps: